nayibor/iso8583_monitor/README.md

 Backend web application/mis system for:

 * creating,reading,updating users
-* performing access management for users
 * for creating rules which represent a filter for messages
-* for adding and removing users from the rules
+* for creating endpoints which receive transactions

 Tcp Server for

 * receiving and parsing iso messages
 * pass message through rule system to find if message matches rule .eg. is it a decline,balance enquiry,etc..
-* sending parsed messages to websocket/email user channel for distribution based on active rule which match
+* forwarding messages to outbound channel

 Web application,rule engine and tcp server built using below:
 * [phoenix](https://www.phoenixframework.org/) elixir web framework